 Read other articles of this series.

-This configuration example enables HTTPS-only and enforces strong TLS cipher suites.
-One weak point remains: We are using our own, untrusted certificate.
-However, this is sufficient for our purposes since the certificate is only in use for the local area network.
-Moreover, you can try to configure an ECDSA certificate instead of the RSA certificate.
+The above-mentioned configuration enables HTTPS-only and enforces strong TLS cipher suites.
+One weak point remains: We are using our own, untrusted ECDSA certificate.
+However, this is sufficient for our purposes since the certificate is only used for internal purposes.

-In part 3a, you can read about using your Turris Omnia as network-attached storage which is a big plus for privacy.
+In part 3a, you can read about using a Turris Omnia as network-attached storage which is a big plus for privacy.